A Walter Ulric Story

 “You went to the State Police academy?”
 I asked.

 “Yup,” she replied.

 “Now who’s being tight-lipped?”

+She glared back at me.
 I gathered that this wasn’t a discussion she wanted to have, and let it rest.
-I took my walkie talkie from my belt and spoke into it.
+Taking my walkie-talkie from my belt, I pressed the call button and said:

 “Getting anything, Conrad?”